Mekaela Academies: The Schools

 The number of employees of Mekaela Academies is about 200.

 More than half of all students are supported by direct sponsorships and scholarship programmes from various charitable organizations.

-Three of the schools have a boarding school area (Likunda Primary, Lulu Boys & Lulu Girls High School), which is available for children from the age of 10.
+Three of the schools have a boarding school area (Likunda Primary, Mekaela Junior School -Lulu Campus & Mekaela Senior High School), which is available for children from the age of 10.
 On from Std.
 8 in primary school and in secondary school, boarding is mandatory for students.
 The education of the boarding school students is based on the principles of the educationalist Kurt Hahn.

 The school covers a significant part of their primary food requirements with produce from two farms they run.

 Innovation in Digital Education

 As a response to the challenges posed by the COVID-19 pandemic in the Education sector in Kenya; Mekaela Academies through support from DEG developed and built the Mekaela Online Academy Studio Complex, which comprises 16 fully-furnished studios, with state-of-the-art equipment.
 The complex runs on Green-Energy (Solar).

 Shule Pepe (an Online Learning Management System, developed by Mekaela Academies) covers the entire curriculum with retention exercises that raise students’ grades, help with lesson planning, and records every student's profile and results.
 All content on Shule Pepe is designed and curated by experienced teachers from Mekaela Academies.

 In November 2021, Shule Pepe was awarded the Bronze Mark of Recognition as part of the Top 100 organizations embracing enterprise IT innovations in Africa.